 Traffic Noise

 Noise from the freeways crossing Claremont exceeds 65 Ldn, which is generally considered a threshold noise level for residential use.
 Freeways are under the state’s jurisdiction, and local jurisdictions encountered difficulties through the years having Caltrans address community noise concerns.
-Concerned Claremont community members organized Citizens Against Freeway Noise following the opening of the 210 Freeway.
+Concerned Claremont community members organized Citizens Against Freeway Noise following the opening of the Interstate 210.
 The group held public meetings to address noise abatement issues and made recommendations regarding freeway noise impacts in Claremont.
 Caltrans has refused to implement any of these recommendations, and noise from the freeway continues to rise as the number of vehicles using the freeway increase.
 As a result, noise from the freeway remains an important issue for many residents in the community.
-To achieve any relief from the noise, Claremont will need to continue to press Caltrans and state and federal legislators for noise mitigation programs.
+To achieve any relief from the noise, Claremont will need to continue to press California Department of Transportation (Caltrans) and State and federal legislators for noise mitigation programs.

-10 Freeway
+Interstate 10 Freeway

 Although only a small segment of the 10 Freeway crosses Claremont, noise surveys show an Ldn level of 70 to 74 dB near the 10 Freeway, impacting residential neighborhoods along the route.
 Noise emanating from the 10 Freeway is due in part to the rough freeway surface, and thus far remains unmitigated by Caltrans.

-210 Freeway
+Interstate 210 Freeway

 Noise surveys undertaken in 2003-2004 showed an Ldn level of 67 to 72 dB near the 210 Freeway.
 Noise concerns and abatement are similar to the 10 Freeway.
 At the time of freeway planning and construction, Claremont residents monitored Caltrans’ efforts to ensure that freeway noise would not adversely impact the residential neighborhoods flanking the route.
-However, after the 210 Freeway opened and traffic volumes increased, the sound levels exceeded those predicted by planning models, negatively affecting a very large section of the City.
-Causes for the excessive noise includes poor choice in paving material, the grade changes at the east and west ends of the City, and lack of landscaping.
+However, after the 210 Freeway opened and traffic volumes increased, the sound levels exceeded those predicted by planning models, negatively affecting a very large section of the city.
+Causes for the excessive noise includes poor choice in paving material, the grade changes at the east and west ends of the city, and lack of landscaping.